featurist/pogoscript/README.md

 Exception handling, and the finally clause make this more complex still:

     try
-        file hashes = filenames: each ?filename do
+        file hashes = filenames: each #filename do
             console: log (~ sha1 of file @filename)
         console: log "finished"
     catch ex